Global-Chem/global-chem/academic/paper.md

 ### 1,3-Dithiolane

-We truncated dithiolane from the amide and passed through CGenFF (Full data available in the Supporting Information) which indicated that the dilemma was in part due to the extent of puckering caused by the 2 Sulphur atoms within the constrained cyclopentane ring system.
+We truncated dithiolane from the amide and passed through CGenFF (full data available in the Supporting Information), which indicated that the dilemma was in part due to the extent of puckering caused by the 2 Sulphur atoms within the constrained cyclopentane ring system.
-To begin our paramitirization process we chose to focus on `S1-C3-C4-S2`, backbone to the cyclopentane ring and the dihedral from the methyl to one carbon on the backbone `C1-C2-S1-C3`.
+To begin our parametrization process, we chose to focus on `S1-C3-C4-S2`, backbone to the cyclopentane ring and the dihedral from the methyl to one carbon on the backbone `C1-C2-S1-C3`.
 Since the molecule is symmetric, it makes the complexity of the molecule decrease twofold.
-The parametirization of 1,2-dithiolane was performed using FFParam (81) following the FFParam Workflow (82).
+The parametrization of 1,2-dithiolane was performed using FFParam (81) following the FFParam Workflow (82).
 To begin our process, we first subject the compound to quantum mechanics (QM) geometry optimization, with Gaussian (83), using mp2 theory to treat electron correlation (84) and basis set of “6-31/+G*” to handle the orbital polarizability of the sulphur atom (85).
 Our intended goal is to use the QM as a reference target data that the molecular mechanics (MM), CHARMM (86), should approximately match.
 We perform potential energy surface (PES) scans around our selected dihedrals and compare the surface of the QM vs the MM.

-To match the PES scan for the MM to the QM we have to tweak “tunable” parameters as defined in charmm potential energy function (i.e force constants, multiplicity) (87) until we reach a reasonable surface scan and numbers that make common sense.
-To determine the partial charges, we observe the dipole moment induced by the interaction between the atom of interest and water.
-When the dipole moment of the QM and MM reach within a range
+To match the PES scan for the MM to the QM we had to tweak “tunable” parameters as defined in CHARMM potential energy function (i.e force constants, multiplicity) (87) until we reached a reasonable surface scan and numbers that make common sense.
+To determine the partial charges, we observed the dipole moment induced by the interaction between the atom of interest and water.
+When the dipole moment of the QM and MM reached within a range
-(< 0.5kcal/mol) we consider that reasonable.
+(< 0.5 kcal/mol) we considered that reasonable.

-To accomplish our parametirization we applied the following: for `S1-C3-C4-S2`, if we break the connection ring component around the C3-C4 single bond in the  atom ring we obtain a natural rotation of a thiomethyl group.
+To accomplish our parametrization we applied the following: for `S1-C3-C4-S2`, if we break the connection ring component around the C3-C4 single bond in the atom ring we obtained a natural rotation of a thiomethyl group.
 Additional multiplicities of 1 and 2 of varying force constants seemed to have a negative effect.
-We added a relatively high force constant of a value of 2.3800 to because this particular dihedral is part of a ring where there is a significant energy barrier of rotation due to constraint of the cyclopentane backbone.
+We added a relatively high force constant of a value of 2.3800 because this particular dihedral is part of a ring where there is a significant energy barrier of rotation due to constraint of the cyclopentane backbone.

-For C1-C2-S1-C3, still maintained the multiplicity of 3 but with a far less reduced force constant of 1.1000.
+For C1-C2-S1-C3, we still maintained the multiplicity of 3 but with a far less reduced force constant of 1.1000.
-This was due to the methyl that replaced the amide allowing some degrees of rotation but the S1 is still constrained within the ring system.
+This was due to the methyl, that replaced the amide allowing some degrees of rotation, but the S1 is still constrained within the ring system.
 Final PES scans are displayed in Figure 4.

 <p align="center">